saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

     ## 8 6                  5-8                   43
     ## 9 8                  5-8                    5

-As well, the variable `Android Ver` is quite complicated.
+Also, the variable `Android Ver` is quite complicated.
 To simplify our analysis we decided to bin this variable into two levels, one for apps that support the first “generation” of Android, versions 1-4, and another for apps that support the second generation, 5-8.
 For apps that vary with device, we kept those observations as is.
 As shown in the final graphic, our new variable, `androidver_simp` reduces some of the